jenskeiner/lintr/docs/project_plan.md

   - [x] 1.11.2: For each repository, start the line with a hyphen to indicate an itemized list.
   - [x] 1.11.3: For each repository, print out the result of each rule that gets applied as an itemized list.
 Indent accordingly.
   - [x] 1.11.4: Colorize the output where appropriate.
 E.g. printing a check mark should be green, a cross should be red, etc.
+- [] 1.12: Mutually exclusive rules and precedence.
+  - [x] 1.12.1: Implement the concept of mutually exclusive rules.
+A rule may point to other rules that it is mutually exclusive with.
+The relationship is bi-directional.
+  - [] 1.12.2: Implement rule precedence in rule sets.
+Add new effective_rules() method to rule sets.
+Should return the rules that are actually active.
-- [] 1.12: Create a default rule set (e.g., for Python library projects).
+- [] 1.13: Create a default rule set (e.g., for Python library projects).
-- [] 1.13: Output results of linting operations.
+- [] 1.14: Output results of linting operations.

 ### Phase 2: Autofix and Dry-Run Modes
 - [] 2.1: Implement autofix logic for auto-fixable rules.